DPCobb/bandit/README.md

 ### Commands
 ```
+debug   Debugs a Bandit file and ensures it has the correct syntax
+init    Show the title information
 load    Load and run a Bandit file
 remote  Loads a remote Bandit file and runs it
 ```